About James & Thomas Funeral Directors

 James & Thomas Funeral Directors was formed with the amalgamation of two long established local builders and undertakers: E & W James of Cobham and Thomas of West Horsley.

-The teams at our Cobham, New Haw, Guildford, Merrow Heights, St Johns and East Horsley funeral homes will provide advice at every stage of the funeral planning process, and will arrange an individual and unique funeral to help you celebrate the life of your loved one.
+The teams at our Cobham, New Haw, Merrow Heights and East Horsley funeral homes will provide advice at every stage of the funeral planning process, and will arrange an individual and unique funeral to help you celebrate the life of your loved one.
 Our Merrow funeral home has its own service venue.

 If you would like to talk to us about planning a funeral, or our Choice plan, please come and see us in any of our funeral homes, or if you’d rather we can arrange a home visit.
 We’re also available 24 hours a day on the phone so if you need anything please don’t hesitate to call your local funeral home.